 2. Visual design can take from 14 to 80 hours.
 On large projects, designers can spend up to 210 hours.
 Visual design is for implementing colors, images, and fonts to reflect the brand identity and add visual attractiveness.

 3. UI/UX mockups are the final stage of design development that can take from 7 to 28 hours of developer’s time for a small-medium app, and up to 200 for large applications.
 Mock-ups which are clickable design screens and a final version of the app structure are transferred to software engineers and testers during development.

 Functional features, complexity, and number vary from project to project.
 Native app development involves simpler solutions as there is the direct interaction of the app with the device’s hardware.
 Features of the highest cost are usually:

 - Wireframing, visual, and UI/UX design

 - Integrations with enterprise data

 - CMS development

 - Back-end development for platform’s scalability

-Deployment of cross-platform apps can go easier than with native applications.
+Deployment of cross-platform vs native application is easier.
 Native iOS and Android engineers have to be aware of all regulations established by Apple and Google to successfully deploy to the market.
-Time of deployment depends on the configuration of the application but as a rule, it does not require a lot of time.
+The time of deployment depends on the configuration of the application but as a rule, it does not require a lot of time.
 Besides, cross-platform application development allows easier and faster updating of the codebase simultaneously for different platforms.
+It has cross-platform frameworks to use.
 Such an advantage is offered by Flutter.

-Interested in multiplatform mobile app development cost?
-If you want to know the average price for your native iOS, Android, or cross-platform application, you can use the App Cost Calculator which shows you a price depending on the operating system, architecture, and features you want to have.
-Talk with our digital experts and receive in-depth business analysis at a cost to estimate precise native or cross-platform mobile app development costs.
+Interested in cross-platform mobile development vs native cost?
+If you want to know the average price for your native iOS, Android, or cross-platform application, you can use the App Cost Calculator.
+Or, talk with our digital experts and receive in-depth business analysis and an estimate of mobile app native vs cross-platform development costs.